 Finally, if you are looking for a great value PPE helmet, the Function Basic helmet is the one for you.
-Costing just £32.00, it has good visibility with a nylon mesh visor, and is comfortable to wear.
+It has good visibility with a nylon mesh visor, and is comfortable to wear.
 The attached ear defenders offer good noise protection and have a Single Number Rating (SNR) of 24.
 You can use the SNR to work out what noise levels are reaching your ears when using a power tool (check out this blog for a full explanation of the SNR).

 Chainsaw Personal Protective Equipment for frequent use

 For those of you who use a chainsaw more frequently, but not every day as a professional arborist, then you could consider our Dynamic PPE range.
 This range is ideal for farmers or landscapers, or even homeowners with a lot of land.